EllaBrands/stanDev/Fast-regression-for-big-data.md

 Some things to do:

 - Fast regression with point estimates and fixed priors (using rstanarm using the optimize=TRUE setting to replace bayesglm):  Currently rstanarm in algorithm="optimizing” setting is kinda slow because it does simulations and computes second derivatives.
 I'm not quite clear on which of these things (or others) is the CPU hog, but we'll want some "light" versions that will run fast.
 (Jonah: rstanarm optimize should be faster now.
 We turned off those extra computations in generated quantities by default when doing optimization.)
+(The latest rstanarm, hopefully soon in cran, has options to control which computations are done after optimisation).

 - GMO